XHOX-FM (Tamaulipas)

 XHOX-FM is a radio station on 95.3 FM in Tampico, Tamaulipas, Mexico.
-The station is owned by MVS Radio and carries its Exa FM pop format.
+The station is owned by MVS Radio and carries its Exa FM Spanish and english Contemporary hit radioformat.

 History

-While originally requested by Antonio González Aristi in 1969, XHOX received its concession on November 28, 1972.
+While originally requested by Antonio González Aristi in 1969, Created the first FM radio station in the Tampico City into 1972.
+XHOX received its concession on November 28, 1972.
 It was owned by Ernesto Vargas Guajardo and has remained in MVS ownership ever since.